AbhiGowdaIndia/kubernetes/README.md

   1. Using **Kubeadm**

      * The script file is **k8s_installation.sh**
-     * We just need to run this script. this will setup kuberentes cluster for **Ubuntu** and **RHEL** operating systems.
-For any other operating system this will throouw a message.
+     * We just need to run this script.
+This will setup kuberentes cluster for **Ubuntu** and **RHEL** operating systems.
+For any other operating system this will throw a message.

   3. Using **Kops**